 Just like reading glasses and graying hair, hearing loss is just one of those things that many people accept as a part of the aging process.
-But a new study shows a connection between hearing loss and overall health in older adults.
+But a study from Duke-NUS Medical School shows a connection between hearing loss and overall health in older adults.

 While this might sound like bad news, there is a silver lining: hearing loss for older adults can be treated through a variety of means.
-Even more important, getting tested can help uncover serious health concerns and spark you to take better care of yourself & improve your life expectancy.
+Even more important, getting tested can help uncover serious health concerns and spark you to take better care of yourself, which will improve your life expectancy.

 Why Is Hearing Loss Connected with Poor Health?

-It should be noted that hearing loss does necessarily cause poor health in older adults – but it appears to be linked.
-Researchers at Johns Hopkins want people to understand that these findings show that hearing loss is not only unavoidable.
-The Johns Hopkins study also showed that older adults with hearing loss tended to have other issues, like high rates of smoking, increased heart disease, and stroke.
+Researchers at Johns Hopkins note that older adults with hearing loss tended to have other issues, like high rates of smoking, increased heart disease, and stroke.

 How Older Adults Can Treat Hearing Loss